Make Epiphany come alive with these 6 ideas

 5. Star Singers Fundraising

 In Germany, singers holding a large star go from house to house singing and asking for donations for a worthy cause.
-You might take your youth choir house to house and use the tradition of putting money in the shoes of children as a way to raise money for a project like Imagine No Malaria or another mission or ministry.
+You might take your youth choir house to house and use the tradition of putting money in the shoes of children as a way to raise money for a project, mission or ministry.

 6. An Epiphany Blessing of Homes and Chalking the Door